-Stratta Gregorio Email: stratta.gregorio@hsr.it Pecorellii Nicolo Email: stratta.gregorio@hsr.it Email: <a href="mailto:stratta.gregorio.g
+Stratta Gregorio Email: stratta.gregorio@hsr.it Pecorellii Nicolo Email: pecorelli.nicolo@hsr.it Email: capretti.giovanni@hsr.it

 Course aims

 Course aims

 Many surgical skills - except operating skills - are part of general medicine.
 A doctor has to deal with health problems on a daily basis, for which the solution implies the knowledge of illnesses pertaining to surgical subjects, but also the ability to carry out diagnostic and treatment procedures.